neighbourhoodie/couchdb-minihosting/README.md

 For more details on the deploy and rollback scripts, please check out the [`/deployment/README.md`](/deployment/README.md).

+To get you started, we provide [Pouchnotes](https://github.com/neighbourhoodie/pouchnotes/), a demo project that gets you started with PouchDB, authentitation and replication.

 ## Automatic Certificate Renewal

 Certificate renewal is done via a CRON job on the first of each month.
 The CRON task will live in `/etc/cron.d/renew_certificate_job`, and it calls the `/renew-certificate.sh` script.
 Logs from that script go to `/var/log/syslog` and have the `renew-cert` prefix.